casualGamer-dev/Nuon/src/lib/subsys/lib_subsys.md

 At this point, your subsystem will be handled like the others: it will get initialized at startup, torn down at exit, and so on.

-Historical note: Not all of Tor's code is currently handled as subsystems.
+Historical note: Not all of Nuon's code is currently handled as subsystems.
 As you work with older code, you may see some parts of the code that are initialized from `tor_init()` or `run_tor_main_loop()` or `tor_run_main()`; and torn down from `tor_cleanup()`.
 We aim to migrate